 The product may evolve beyond the bounds of the initial Vision.
 The Scrum Team may consider process improvements that would increase its velocity enough that the Product Owner can deliver to each market as needed.
 However, the nature of these improvements may differ for different markets.
 The team loses focus trying to serve both the original Vision and alternative, emergent Visions as well.
 This lack of focus lowers the team’s velocity (see Notes on Velocity).

 You could grow the Development Team to increase capacity, yet we know Small Teams are most effective.
 Scrum builds on team autonomy, and the addition of every new team on a complex product reduces the autonomy of existing teams.
 If the product is complex then the vendor cannot easily partition it into independent parts, which suggests that individual teams are unlikely to sustain autonomy over their development.
-Research shows that if we compare the output of a five-person teams with that of 20-person teams, that they are about the same: there is a schedule gain of about one week over eight or nine months.
+Research shows that if we compare the output of a five-person teams with that of twenty-person teams they are about the same: there is a schedule gain of about one week over eight or nine months.
 What distinguishes the larger teams are their higher defect rate and a factor of four lower rate of efficiency. ,

 Even if these Small Teams can work independently, Conway’s Law says that the product taxonomy should also reflect small, independent chunks, because these products are ”most important concerns for the creation of value” for the enterprise as a whole.
 Or we could increase capacity by adding a Development Team to the existing product, but that detracts from each team’s autonomy and adds coordination cost.
 A common rule of thumb is that, all other things being equal, going from one team to two adds about 40 percent overhead.